Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Examples and Results

 \subsubsection{2D hopper HES results}

-For a chosen initial apex height of $2.5$ with a forward velocity of $2$, $\ell_{td}$ and $\overline{\theta}_{td}$ were chosen to produce a nominal orbit, though the following results generalize for any choice of feasible values.
+For a chosen initial apex height of $2.5$ with a forward velocity of $2$, $\ell_{td}$ and $\overline{\theta}_{td}$ were solved for to produce a nominal orbit, though the following results generalize for any choice of feasible values.